software-engineering-at-home/content/channel/001-Topic-Overview-for-2021.md

 ???

 Service Design as a specialism is an opportunity to talk about next level software development - services are what really matter; products are built and sold, but services are timely and ongoing.

-How does service based design influence how we approach software engineering?
+We need to ask the question: How does service based design influence how we approach software engineering?

+Key topics include:
-The key topics I want to explore include Product vs Services, Good Services, Supporting services with software, Separating software tools from the services they provide, Service Catalogues, and Measuring the success of a service.
+- Product vs Services, Good Services, Supporting services with software,
+- Separating software tools from the services they provide,
+- Service Catalogues, and Measuring the success of a service.

 ---